strangerstudios/import-users-from-csv/readme.txt

 Or use a nifty tool by WordPress lead developer Mark Jaquith:

-1. Visit [this link](http://coveredwebservices.com/wp-plugin-install/?plugin=import-users-from-csv) and follow the instructions.
+1. Visit [this link](http://coveredwebservices.com/wp-plugin-install/?plugin=pmpro-import-members-from-csv) and follow the instructions.

 For a manual installation via FTP:

-1. Upload the `import-users-from-csv` directory to the `/wp-content/plugins/` directory
+1. Upload the `pmpro-import-members-from-csv` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' screen in your WordPress admin area
-1. Upload your CSV file in the 'Users' menu, under 'Import From CSV'
+1. Upload your CSV file in the 'Members' menu, under 'Import Members'

 To upload the plugin through WordPress, instead of FTP:

-1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
+1. Search for the plugin ("Paid Memberships Pro Import Members from CSV" on the 'Add New' plugins screen in your WordPress admin area and activate.
-1. Upload your CSV file in the 'Users' menu, under 'Import From CSV'
+1. Upload your CSV file in the 'Memberships' menu, under 'Import Members'

 == Frequently Asked Questions ==

 = How to use? =

-Click on the 'Import From CSV' link in the 'Users' menu, choose your CSV file, choose if you want to send a notification email to new users and if you want the password nag to be displayed when they login, then click 'Import'.
+Click on the 'Import Members' link in the 'Membership' menu, then select your CSV file.
+Next you have to decide whether you:

+1. want to deactivate previously existing member record(s) for the user - The CSV record has to specify the same membership as the user previously had so this is most useful when having to reimport/update data (default: enabled),
+1. update the existing user/member's information (default: enabled)
+1. send a notification email to new users (ddefault: isabled),
+1. want the password nag to be displayed when the user logs in (default: disabled),
+1. have included a hashed (encoded) password specified in the import file and (default: disabled)
+1. want to use the background import option (default: enabled)

+Then click the 'Import' button.

-Each row in your CSV file should represent a user; each column identifies user data or meta data.
-If a column name matches a field in the user table, data from this column is imported in that field; if not, data is imported in a user meta field with the name of the column.
+Each row in your CSV file should represent a user; each column identifies user data, user meta data or user membership data If a column name matches a field in the user table, data from this column is imported in that field; if not, data is imported in a user meta field with the name of the column or into the PMPro custom membership tables.

-Look at the example.csv file in the plugin directory to have a better understanding of how the your CSV file should be organized.
+Look at the examples/import.csv file in the plugin directory to have a better understanding of how the your CSV file should be organized.
 You can try importing that file and look at the result.

 == Screenshots ==

 1. User import screen
+1. Ongoing (background) import screen
+1. Default settings on the user import screen

 == Changelog ==
 = 2.3 =